You are here

 Fiona’s LLM focused on criminology and criminal justice, in addition she has a postgraduate diploma in research law and her work has a strong socio-legal influence and she is interested in the use of social research methods within legal scholarship.

-Recently Fiona’s research has been centred on children’s rights, with her PhD thesis focusing on international implementation and incorporation of the UN Convention on the Rights of the Child (University of South Wales 2020).
+Recently Fiona’s research has been centred on children’s rights and the rights of persons with disabilities.
+Her PhD thesis focused on international implementation and incorporation of the UN Convention on the Rights of the Child (University of South Wales 2020).
 Her current research includes exploring children’s environmental rights under the UNCRC framework.
-Her interest in children’s rights steams from working as a Magistrates’ Legal Advisor in the adult and youth criminal courts and the family courts, seeing legal interaction and decision making around children’s lives.
+Her interest in children’s rights stems from working as a Magistrates’ Legal Advisor in the adult and youth criminal courts and the family courts, seeing legal interaction and decision-making around children’s lives.

 Teaching interests